NA-MIC/ProjectWeek/PW34_2020_Virtual/Projects/ImagingDataCommons/README.md

 1. Present a brief demo of IDC.
 2. Summarize main pointers related to IDC.
-3. Be available for one-on-one discussions with the interested project week.
+3. Be available for one-on-one discussions with the interested participants during project week.
 4. Summarize collected feedback, if any.

 ## Progress and Next Steps